Bâtiment ravitailleur de forces

 The bâtiments ravitailleurs de forces, or BRF, are a class of future fleet tankers that are to replace the Durance-class units in French Navy service.
 Until January 2019, the programme was known as Flotte logistique (abbreviated FLOTLOG in military parlance).
-First ship of the class completed the first stage of her sea trials in January 2023 and was formally delivered to the French Navy in March to continue her sea trials.
+First ship of the class was delivered to the French Navy in July 2023 and formally entered service in November 2024.
+The ships are part of the Vulcano-class logistic support ship programme.

 History

 Replacement for the Durance type has been considered by the French Navy since 2009, with the military procurement law for years 2009–2014.
 At the time, the concept was knows as "flotte logistique" ("logistical fleet", or FLOTLOG).
 The succession was envisioned to take place between 2017 and 2020.
 The replacement was motivated both by the age of the Durance hulls, and by their non-conformity with current safety standards, notably the lack of a double hull.
-From 2010, Naval Group (the still named DCNS) proposed a project named BRAVE.
+From 2010, Naval Group (then still named DCNS) proposed a project named BRAVE.
 This project was carried over to the following procurement law (2014 to 2019), delaying the order of the first unit to 2019.
 However, after STX France was purchased by Fincantieri, the project by Naval Group was abandoned and it was decided to base the new concept on the Italian fleet tanker Vulcano, then being built by Fincantieri for the Italian Navy.
 The FLOTLOG programme was further confirmed in the new military procurement law.

 On 30 January 2019, OCCAR ordered four units from Chantiers de l'Atlantique and Naval Group for the French Navy.
-It is anticipated that the first two ships of the class, plus the fourth (Gustave Zédé), will be based in Toulon while the third ship of the class (Émile Bertin) will be based at Brest.
+It is anticipated that the first two ships of the class, plus the fourth (Gustave Zédé), will be based at Toulon while the third ship of the class (Émile Bertin) will be based at Brest.

 Construction

 The four units of the class are to be constructed in Saint-Nazaire, at Chantiers de l'Atlantique.
-Building of the first ship was initially planned for early 2020 for delivery in 2022, with the three further ships being delivered from 2013 through 2029.
-In 2021, it was indicated that delivery of the first ship had slipped to 2023.
-The steel cutting ceremony for the first ship took place on 18 May 2020.
-The ship was launched in April 2022 and sea trials began on 20 December 2022.
-She was formally delivered to the French Navy on 3 March 2023 to continue her sea trials.
+The first ship was initially planned for delivery in 2022.
+However, that delivery date subsequently slipped by one year, to 2023.
+Two additional ships are scheduled for delivery in 2025 and 2027.
+In 2023, it was decided that a fourth ship of the class was to be delayed beyond 2030.

+Steel cutting for the first ship took place on 18 May 2020.
+A floating hull section was built at Fincantieri, Italy.
+The ship was launched in April 2022 and named Jacques Chevallier.
+Sea trials began on 20 December 2022.
+She was formally delivered to the French Navy on 18 July 2023 to continue her sea trials.
+On 29 March, she carried out her first underway replenishment for the aircraft carrier Charles de Gaulle, having refueled the air defence frigate Chevalier Paul a few days earlier.